Otolaryngology – Head and Neck Surgery

 - The Vestibular Disorders Association

 Head and Neck Cancer Support Group

 All patients and family members are invited to join us for an afternoon of practical and up-to-date information on various aspects of head and neck cancer care.
 Hear how patients like you are living with head and neck cancer, ask questions and offer in put on topics for future meetings, speak with members of our care team, and share your thoughts with other attendees who have similar experiences.

 Date, time and location

-Meets the fourth Sunday of each month (with the exception of May and December) at University Conference Center from 2 to 3:30 p.m. on the campus of Penn State Health Milton S. Hershey Medical Center.
+Meets the fourth Sunday of each month (with the exception of May and December) at University Conference Center from 2-4 p.m. on the campus of Penn State Health Milton S. Hershey Medical Center.

 ThyCa support group

 Support group meetings are an opportunity to meet people facing similar challenges to your own.

 - Feeling a sense of empowerment and control